Blog

 FAQs

 For AI workloads in 2025, the answer depends on your specific implementation approach.
 Snowflake is better for adding AI into analytics.
-With Cortex AISQL, the Arctic LLM, document AI, and stronger Python support, it lets teams use AI for insights, governed deployments, and SQL-based applications without deep ML expertise.
+With Cortex AISQL, the Arctic LLM, Document AI, and stronger Python support, it lets teams use AI for insights, governed deployments, and SQL-based applications without deep ML expertise.

 Learn more about Snowflake from top experts